Dishkan/Task-Management-app/README.md

 For absolute beginners in laravel who want to learn it and make a first project.
-I improved Taylor Otwell's task management laravel app:)
+I improved Taylor Otwell's task management laravel app.

 #setup
 To setup the project, you need to open tasks.sql file within the laravel project and import it to